 It’s a good idea to thoroughly research your compliance requirements now so that you can stay ahead of any upcoming due dates.
 Then, create reminders for yourself in your calendar so that you don’t miss any filings.

-Also, using a service like Northwest Registered Agent or ZenBusiness can help with these ongoing requirements as well.
+Also, using a service like ZenBusiness and Northwest Registered Agent can help with these ongoing requirements as well.
 Although these services specialize in the initial business formation process, they can also help with certain ongoing requirements (like annual reports), and can send reminders for other filings.

 Open a business checking account